 Not at all, in fact, I’ll be in the kitchen cooking dinner.

 Good.
 That’s a very good idea.
 So as I was saying….Landon…

 By the way…

-…just to let our readers know, we’re not going to tell you the name of the remedy until the end; we want you to work this out for yourself.
+…just to let our readers know, we’re not going to tell you the remedy until the end; we want you to work it out for yourself.
 So, if there are no further interruptions….

 Amber was thrilled when her mother, “Diane,” said she could go.
 I booked our flights for the middle of June.
 Amber lives with her mother, step-father and two half-siblings in low-income housing, with little to do but housework, babysitting, and watching videos–the same ones–over and over again!

 I strongly suspected Amber’s worst psychiatric problems were actually being caused by the drugs themselves which her parents and psychiatrists made her take.
 I believed, and still believe, that one of the antidepressants caused the psychosis which resulted in her being put in a mental hospital four times in the past two years and for which she was given the antipsychotic drug, Abilify.
 Her step-father, “Allen”, insisted that her problems began before she was given any drugs but I don’t buy it.